eorochena/Introduction_to_Terraform/video_presentations/ex03/README.md

 # Exercise 3

-For this exercise we will save the terraform.tfstate file in a remote location and we will add encryption at the host level..
+For this exercise we will add a load balancer to our configuration and we will also cover proximity placement groups.

+## Proximity Placement Groups

+Proximity placement groups are used to place virtual resources as closer together as feasible, usually the main objective is to reduce network latency[^4].

 Command           |  Effect                                          | Status